McDegens-DAO/mcstatus/README.md

 Assumes you have solanaWeb3 in global scope.

-Takes into account all three commitment statuses for Solana transactions as outlined in Solana docs as well as initial null responses and null responses between statuses.
+Takes into account all three commitment statuses for Solana transactions as outlined in Solana docs as well as initial null responses and null responses between status changes.

 [Solana Commitment Statuses](https://docs.solanalabs.com/consensus/commitments)